paulk-asert/groovy-data-science/README.md

 * The [HousePricesSpark](subprojects/HousePricesSpark/src/main/groovy) subproject which illustrates scaling up to a cluster using Apache Spark.

 * The [HousePricesGPars](subprojects/HousePricesGPars/src/main/groovy) subproject which illustrates scaling up concurrently using GPars.
+In particular, this example illustrates how to tweak algorithms to improve how well they will work concurrently.
+Standard least squares linear regression isn't ideal for parallel training but can be made to work reasonably well with some assumptions.
+Other approaches like stochastic gradient descent should also be considered.

 ### Whiskey clustering with K-means